Mindfulness-based Somatic Psychotherapy (Hakomi)

 My training in somatic psychotherapy

-My training in Hakomi includes ongoing enrolment in the Professional Training program at the Australian Hakomi Institute, plus level one of Trauma to Dharma training, Character Training with Jules Morgaine and attendance at multiple Hakomi workshops over the last 5 years.
-In 2023 I am completing Hakomi Embodied Awareness Relationship Training H.E.A.R.T, and recently completed the core training with The Right Use of Power Institute which further articulates the ethical grounding of the Hakomi method.
+My training in Hakomi includes completion of the three-year Professional Training program at the Australian Hakomi Institute; completion of the one-year Hakomi Embodied Awareness Relationship Training H.E.A.R.T; level one of Trauma to Dharma with ; and Character Training with Jules Morgaine; plus attendance at multiple Hakomi workshops over the last 6 years.
+In 2023 I completed the core training with The Right Use of Power Institute which further articulates the ethical grounding of the Hakomi method.
 Regarding Internal Family Systems (IFS) I have completed an Introduction and Advanced Skills training in Internal Family Systems training with Bonnie Weiss, IFS Intuitive Drawing, foundation workshop and Drawing into Self course with Ruth Culver, plus attending multiple training webinars with a special interest in unattached burdens.
 I attend group supervision with Paris Williams, where we focus on the inter-relationship between complex trauma and extreme states (sometimes referred to as psychosis).
+I am enrolled to attend “Understanding Bad Trips & working with Psychedelic Casualties” intensive training with the Wild Mind Institute in 2025 and am interested in the overlap of spiritual emergencies, extreme states with early attachment trauma.
 This training sits alongside training in sensorimotor art therapy.

 5 core principles of Hakomi

-If you’d like to read a bit more about the principles of Hakomi, this is a helpful article.
-Further, I can’t recommend strongly enough, this stunning and expansive short book aimed for clients and therapists orientating themselves to the values and feel of the method Grace Unfolding: Psychotherapy in the Spirit of Tao-Te Ching
+If you’d like to read more about the principles of Hakomi, this is a helpful article.
+I also can’t recommend strongly enough, this stunning and expansive short book aimed for clients and therapists orientating themselves to the values and feel of the method Grace Unfolding: Psychotherapy in the Spirit of Tao-Te Ching